Mr. Brodie Christian, Principal

 Dr. Christine Clayman

-My name is Christine Clayman, and I continue to be excited to be at your service as your Vice Principal, here at Bighorn Country!
+My name is Christine Clayman, and I continue to be excited to be at your service as your Assistant Principal, here at Bighorn Country!
 I was born and raised in Kenya, Africa and speak two other languages besides English!
 I have a Bachelor’s degree in Education from Kenyatta University, an MBA degree from United States International University-Africa (USIU), an (MAT) degree from Sierra Nevada University, and a doctoral degree in Educational Leadership and Conflict Resolution from Nova Southeastern University (NSU).

 My husband is also an educator in CCSD and we have two boys who both attend high school in CCSD as well.
 We have a family dog-Milo, a Chihuahua Mix who is a rescue dog.
 In my spare time I like to ride my Street Strider bike, shop/window shop in home improvement stores, cook for my family, and attend community and cultural events.
 I have recently developed a love for gardening (mostly vegetables and herbs) which I really enjoyed doing during the COVID-19 Shutdown.
 Most of all I love to spend time with my family doing whatever they want to do.